 It wasn't long before we were back in Texas and into some very different terrain.

 The trip was great and we brought some great things back to try.
-At Albertson’s, we found this New Mexico Pinon Coffee.
-It was very bold and provided a good pick-me-up.
+At Albertson's, we found this New Mexico Pinon Coffee was very bold and provided a good pick-me-up.

 At Farmer's Country Market we found this cool hot sauce with a sombrero.

 We also found these spicy Tapatio-flavored Doritos.
-In many ways, it reminded me of Ketchup-flavored Doritos that I found in Canada, but with a lot more spice.
+In many ways, it reminded me of Ketchup-flavored Doritos with a lot more spice.

 A final thing we found was Nativo jerky.

-All the jerky I tried in New Mexico was dry and crispy like a chip.
-This one also had hot sauce included with it.
+Just like the jerky from GTO, this jerky was dry and crispy like a chip.
+There was also hot sauce included with it.

 We definitely covered a lot of ground during our Roswell trip.
 I can definitely say Roswell loves the aliens, but I found a lot of other things that make Roswell great in its own right.